 Timber for the tabernacle… Today

-(Midrashic and botanical evidence of the source of the lumber used in building the mishkan; December 2007)
+(Midrashic and botanical evidence of the source of the lumber used in building the mishkan; December 2007; last revised September 2024)

-However, the dimensions that are specified for these boards in Exodus are far larger than anything that could be cut from such a tree.
+However, the boards described in Exodus are far larger than anything that could be cut from such a tree.
 The boards are to be 1 x 1.5 x 10 cubits in size.
-Assuming, as most authors do, that a cubit (Hebrew ‘amah’) is approximately 18 inches, we find that the boards were 18 x 27 inches (45 x 68 cm) in cross-section, and 15 feet (nearly 5 m) long.
+The cubit (Hebrew ‘amah’) is variously estimated as 18-24 inches.
+Thus, we find that the boards were at least 18 x 27 inches (45 x 68 cm) in cross-section, and 15 feet (nearly 5 m) long.
 The difficulty of obtaining such lumber in the desert was obvious to the Torah’s ancient readers, who were intimately familiar with the conditions of life in the various ecosystems of the Middle East.
-As is often the case, the midrash (collection of homilies) provides an explanation.
-Midrash Tanchuma, a work attributed to a rabbi of the same name, describes a tradition that the patriarch Jacob collected saplings from a place in the northern Jordan Valley called Migdal Tzava’ya (“The Dyers’ Tower”; the Talmud refers several times to this location as a center of cloth making and dying.) to take with him to Egypt.
-He is said to have recognized prophetically that his descendants would need these trees centuries later to build the Mishkan.
-Jacob’s son Joseph rose to high public office in Egypt.
-The midrash further states that Joseph instructed his own sons Ephraim and Menashe to plant these trees in Egypt, ensuring a ready source of lumber for the future.
+As is often the case, the Midrash (homiletical literature) provides an explanation.
+Variations and fragments of this midrash appears in at least three classical sources (Midrash Tanchuma Terumah 9; Bereishit Rabbah 94:4; and Yerushalmi Taanit 1:6).
+It describes a tradition that the patriarch Jacob recognized prophetically that his descendants would need these large timbers centuries later to build the Mishkan.
+He therefore directed his children to bring them along when they descended to Egypt.
+Jacob told them to take these trees from a place in the northern Jordan Valley called Migdal Tzava’ya (“The Dyers’ Tower”; the Talmud refers several times to this location as a center of cloth making and dying.).
+The midrash goes on to describe a tradition of refraining from cutting any of the acacias at Migdal Tzava’ya, out of respect for this grove as the source of lumber for building the Ark of the Covenant.

 Several tantalizing lines of evidence offer support for this tradition.
-The Jerusalem Talmud (Taanit 1:6) reports a request for a rabbinic ruling on the permissibility of cutting wood from the acacia grove at Migdal Tzava’ya.
-Rabbi Chananya responded that the longstanding custom to leave these trees unharvested should be respected.
 Today, Migdal Tzava’ya is located in northwestern Jordan.
 Remarkably, the local Arab population continues to regard the acacia trees of this site as sacred.
 But how could such large boards be cut from acacia trees?
 The acacias of Migdal Tzava’ya are of a different species from the desert acacias.
-In the moister climate of the Jordan valley, Acacia albida, the white or winterthorn acacia provides a dramatic contrast to the desert acacia.
+In the moister climate of the Jordan valley, the white or winterthorn acacia (Faidherbia albida) provides a dramatic contrast to the desert acacia.
 The white acacia is an excellent candidate for the Torah’s term “upright acacia trees.”
-Its trunk is straight and tall, often exceeding 30 feet in height.
-A dramatic example of a 52-foot tree at the San Diego Zoo can be seen at
+Its trunk is straight and tall, often reaching 98 feet (30 m) in height and 6.5 feet (2 m) in diameter, as seen here (JMK via Wikimedia Commons; license at https://creativecommons.org/licenses/by-sa/4.0).

 The original grove at Migdal Tzava’ya has apparently spread since Talmudic times.
-Acacia albida can now be found on both sides of the Jordan river, in both Jordan and Israel.
+F. albida can now be found on both sides of the Jordan river, in both Jordan and Israel.
 Today, visitors to the Galilee can view and contemplate trees that may be descendants of the same ones that Jacob collected to carry into exile in Egypt.
+In a novel echo of the protected grove of Migdal Tzava’ya, the winterthorn acacia is protected as an endangered species in Israel.
+In 1965, the government established the Shimron Nature Reserve, about 18 miles west of the Jordan River, to protect the winterthorn acacia grove there.

-A puzzling detail in the story recounted by the Midrash Tanhuma is an apparent indifference to the identity of the ‘shita’ referred to in Exodus 26:15.
-The midrash shifts back and forth, seemingly at random, between the terms ‘shita’ (acacia) and ‘erez’ (cedar), as if the two were synonymous.
+A puzzling detail in our midrash is an apparent indifference to the identity of these trees.
+The midrashim shift back and forth, at times seemingly at random, between the terms ‘shita’ (acacia) and ‘erez’ (cedar), as if the two were synonymous.
 Yet even the unfamiliar observer can easily distinguish these unrelated trees, which grow in very different environments.
 Certainly Rabbi Tanchuma, who lived in much closer proximity to nature than most of us do today, would have recognized this problem, if it really is a problem.
-But Talmudic classification of living things is a topic for another issue of Torah Flora.
+One version of our midrash states that there are seven types of cedar, including acacia, maple, and several others that are not closely related to the cedar.
+Biblical metaphor often uses cedar as an example of a big, sturdy tree, so the midrash may simply be using it as a generic name for such trees, just as we refer to the “lead” in a pencil or the “burning” of body fat or nuclear fuel.
+But Talmudic classification of living things is a topic for another Torah Flora essay.

 3 comments